astra-uu-se/COMPD/README.md

 ## Constraint Optimization of MicroPlate Designs

 This is a constraint optimization model written in MiniZinc.
-It is used for effective microplate layout generation.
+It is used for effective microplate layout generation and improves on [PLAID](https://github.com/pharmbio/plaid/) in several crucial ways:

+ - improved performance on larger microplates and dramatically decreased resource consumption,
+ - COMPD generates more effective layouts on larger microplates
+ - COMPD supports more microplate templates:
+   - plate lines with an odd number of rows and/or columns,
+   - forcing corners to be empty
+- flexible approach to spreading the materials of the same type, i.e. the thresholds for minimum possible distances are not hard-coded and, instead, are found dynamically.

 The full explanation can be found in the paper "Constraint Optimization of MicroPlate Designs" (TBD: link and DOI)